1. Output information

 Relevance

-(The degree to which the statistical product meets users’ needs for both coverage and content.)
+(The degree to which the statistical product meets user needs for both coverage and content.)

 A robust and objective methodology is employed to create household projections that are relevant for all types of users.
 The projections take no account of local development aims, policies on growth, capacity to accommodate population change, or economic factors that could impact the population in the future.
-As with the national and subnational population projections (SNPPs), they also do not try to predict any potential demographic consequences of political, social or economic changes occurring after the base year of the projections or in the future, including the coronavirus (COVID-19) pandemic of 2020 and the UK’s recent withdrawal from the EU.
+As with the national and subnational population projections (SNPPs), they also do not try to predict any potential demographic consequences of political, social or economic changes occurring after the base year of the projections or in the future.

-Household projections are currently produced up to 25 years ahead from the base year.
+Household projections are produced up to 25 years in the future from the base year.
 This provides a sufficiently long time series to enable analysis and planning, but it avoids going too far into the future when values become increasingly uncertain.

 Household projections do not predict changing demographic patterns over time – they simply provide an indication of household levels arising if the underlying assumptions are realised.

-Local authorities use household projections as a starting point for local-level planning and monitoring.
+Local authorities can use household projections as part of local-level planning and monitoring.
 The household projections are used in the calculation of local rates and measures, which provide indicators for future requirements of local services.

-The Centre for Ageing and Demography within the Office for National Statistics (ONS) routinely considers what user needs are not being met by their published statistics.
+The Office for National Statistics (ONS) Population Statistics Directorate (PSD) routinely considers what user needs are not being met by their published statistics.
 This is done using evidence from user engagement activities and contact with users.
-This process enables the Centre to understand unmet user needs and, if appropriate, consider the inclusion of new outputs in the Centre for Ageing and Demography workplan.
+This process enables the PSD to understand unmet user needs and, if appropriate, consider the inclusion of new outputs in our workplans.

 Accuracy and reliability